-Grades 1-5 - Students in grades 1st through 5th must pass reading and mathematics with a yearly average of 60 (D) or higher.
+Grades 1-5 - Students must pass reading and mathematics with a yearly average of 60 (D) or higher.
 After considering a variety of factors pertaining to kindergarten students (i.e., age, maturity, motor coordination, capacity for learning, and academic progress), the principal may make the decision to promote or retain a kindergarten student.

-Grades 6-8 - Students in grades 6th through 8th must pass reading (6th grade only), language arts, mathematics, science, and social studies with a yearly average of 60 (D) or higher.
+Grades 6-8 - Students must pass reading (6th grade only), language arts, mathematics, science, and social studies with a yearly average of 60 (D) or higher.

-Grades 9-12 - Students enrolled in the ninth grade prior to the 2019-2020 school year must meet the following criteria in order to be promoted to the next grade level, where as one (1) Carnegie unit is defined as one (1) credit:
+Grades 9-12 - Students must meet the following criteria to be promoted to the next grade level, where one (1) Carnegie unit is defined as one (1) credit: